BENEFITS & COMPENSATION

 Sick Leave

 Officers earn eight hours of sick leave for each full month of service.
-Sick leave is earned but cannot be taken during the first six months of employment.
+The accrual of unused sick leave is unlimited.

 Health Care and Insurance